BobcatFeenix/BobcatFeenix/README.md

 - **Sol Lucid** – A General AI Simulation and Trust Architecture
 - **Volatility Factor Framework (VFm/VFu)** – A dual-signal model for detecting cognitive drift and interaction instability in language models
 - **Stagnation Signal (Sᵍ)** – A meta-layer for recognizing conversation breakdown and emotional entropy in longform dialogues
+- **Hila** is a semantic scaffolding model designed to trace coherence through layered generative interactions**

 ## 🎯 Focus Areas

 - Hallucination detection and mitigation in generative AI